-Coming up, the interview given by scientist Silje Smith-Johnsen for First Arte:
+Coming up, the interview given by scientist Silje Smith-Johnsen for FIRST Arte:

 “Of course, EastGrip means East Greenland Ice Core Project, it’s lead by Denmark but the corporation is also financed by many other nations like Norway, the US…”

-Even Italy, right?
+Also Italy, right?

-“Yeah, Italy as well, our goal is to drill an ice core in the middle of the Greenish Ice Sheet and this time it will be the first time EastGrip will drill into an ice stream, which is kinda like a river of ice which flows much faster than the rest of the ice sheet and it’s great because this time we won’t get to know only about the history of ice and climate, but also about ice dynamics.
+“Yeah, Italy as well, our goal is to drill an ice core in the middle of the Greenish Ice Sheet and this time it will be the first time EastGrip will drill into an ice stream, which is kinda like a river of ice which flows much faster than the rest of the ice sheet; it’s great because this time we won’t get to know only about the history of ice and climate, but also about ice dynamics.

-I went there last Summer for the first time and I’m going back this Summer for one month as well, it’s super remote, hundreds of Kms away from any trace of civilization, but you’re there with a group of maybe 20 or even 30 people at the same time living in tents which are heated, there’s even a cook, so it’s comfortable, and since it is so comfortable it is ideal for focusing on science.”
+I went there last Summer for the first time and I’m going back this Summer for one month as well, it’s super remote, hundreds of Kms away from any trace of civilization, but you’re there with a group of maybe 20 or even 30 people at the same time living in tents which are heated.
+There’s even a cook, so it’s comfortable, and since it is so comfortable it is ideal for focusing on science.”

 By getting knowledge about how Ice Streams work and how they will impact on future sea-level changes, do you think will the success of EastGrip project be of help to make everyone aware of the risks of climate change?

-“The crucial point is that this project costs a huge load of money and a big part of this money goes to public outreach, we’re willing to make people aware of the issue of glaciers melting all around the world and this is also one of the reasons why I’m here today.
+“The crucial point is that this project costs a huge load of money, and a big part of this money goes to public outreach, we’re willing to make people aware of the issue of glaciers melting all around the World, and this is also one of the reasons why I’m here today.

-“We can see about the climate in Finse that in January for example there have been usually negative degrees on average and now after 1985 we can see more and more Winters where we have on average plus degrees in January.
+“We can see about the climate in Finse that in January for example there have been usually negative degrees on average, and now after 1985 we can see more and more Winters where we have on average plus degrees in January.

-This year snow came late, it’s a trend where you can see that Finse is warming and has been warming since mid ’80s, so before I was born it was already warming.
+In this 2019 snow came late, it’s a trend where you can see that Finse is warming and has been warming since mid ’80s, so before I was born it was already warming.

-This might have happened before but now we see it more frequently, it happens more often and this Winter is one of those warm cases, we will definitely see even cold cases because as climate changes there will be more extreme events, more ups and also more downs.”
+This might have happened before but now we see it more frequently, it happens more often and this Winter is one of those warm cases.
+We will definitely see even cold cases because as climate changes there will be more extreme events, more ups and also more downs.”